Type: Book

 Part 3 Performance improvement in agri-food supply chains: Case studies

-• 10.Improving agri-food supply chains in the Americas: Jose Luis Solleiro, National University of Mexico, Mexico;
+• 10.Improving agri-food supply chains in North America: the case of the sugarcane agro-industry in Mexico: José Luis Solleiro and Rosario Castañón, National University of Mexico (UNAM), Mexico;

-• 12.Improving agri-food supply chains in Africa and the Middle East: Danie Jordaan, University of Pretoria, South Africa;
+• 12.Improving agri-food supply chains in Africa: Danie Jordaan and Thabile Tsabedze, University of Pretoria, South Africa;

 Part 4 Conclusions